WHO WE ARE

-CurbingCorruption was founded in 2018 by Mark Pyman.
-From his experience of working in three tough environments for corruption – in the military and Defence Ministries worldwide; in Afghanistan, as one of the three international Anti-Corruption Commissioners; and as the Chief Financial Officer in a large corporation based in several endemically corrupt countries – he realised that much more progress against corruption was possible by those leading such organisations; whether as politicians, leaders or managers.
-CurbingCorruption shows how you can formulate practical, useful and implementable anti-corruption strategies.
+His experience of working in three tough high-corruption environments – in the military and Defence Ministries worldwide; in Afghanistan, as one of the three international Anti-Corruption Commissioners; and as the Chief Financial Officer in a large corporation based in several endemically corrupt countries – he realised that much more progress against corruption was possible by those leading such organisations; whether as politicians, leaders or managers.
+More on Mark Pyman here.

 AUTHORS & CONTRIBUTORS